wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-hpcpack-cluster-node-autogrowshrink.md

 ### MPI example

 By default HPC Pack grows 1% extra nodes for MPI jobs (**ExtraNodesGrowRatio** is set to 1).
 The reason is that MPI may require multiple nodes, and the job can only run when all nodes are ready.
-When Azure starts nodes, occasionally one node might need more time to start than others, causing other nodes to be idle whie waiting for that node get ready.
+When Azure starts nodes, occasionally one node might need more time to start than others, causing other nodes to be idle while waiting for that node to get ready.
 By growing extra nodes, HPC Pack reduces this resource waiting time, and potentially saves costs.
-To increase the percentage of extra nodes for MPI jobs (for example, to 10%), run a command simiar to
+To increase the percentage of extra nodes for MPI jobs (for example, to 10%), run a command similar to

     Set-HpcClusterProperty -ExtraNodesGrowRatio 10